daronphang/programming-resources/networking/protocols/transfer/HTTP/HTTP.md

 Computers/machines located between the web browser and server that relay the HTTP messages.
 They may perform caching, filtering, load balancing, authentication, and logging.
 Proxies operate at the Application layer and can be:

-- Transparent: Forwarding on the requests they receive without altering them in any way.
+- Transparent: Forwarding on the requests they receive without altering them in any way
-- Non-Transparent: Change the request in some way before passing it along to the server.
+- Non-Transparent: Change the request in some way before passing it along to the server